SafeMeet Security & Encryption Overview

 SafeMeet combines:

-• Frame-level E2EE for calls and meetings
+• Frame-level end-to-end encryption for calls and meetings

-• Open, peer-reviewed cryptography
+• Open, peer-reviewed cryptographic standards

 Source Code

 The SafeMeet app source code is open and publicly available for full transparency.
-Download it here.